 Assistance will also be available where the school attended is not the catchment school but is the nearest suitable state-funded school to the home, provided the relevant walking distance test is met.
+All secondary schools for which the Council can arrange admission are viewed as suitable, which includes Academies, Free Schools and faith-based schools.
 The term 'nearest' is used in this document to mean 'nearest suitable'.
 There is further information about transport and Educational Health & Care Plans (EHCPs) below.